 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
 All forms may be obtained by requesting them from PAUL MITCHELL THE SCHOOL. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
 Please submit the fee in the form of a check or money order, payable to PAUL MITCHELL THE SCHOOL.
-This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - © Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and passport, government-issued identification, driver's license or birth certificate, and TB and MMR clearance are required.
+This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - The essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the Admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and two (2) forms of ID that may consist of driver's license or birth certificate, and copy of your social security card is required.
 We are required to verify that your proof of education comes from a valid high school or GED program.
-If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school
+If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school. - Student Instructor/Instructor program: Students enrolling in the instructor programs must provide a copy of a valid cosmetology license prior to enrollment.